VEGGIE MEMBERSHIP – 2017 SEASON

 How does the pricing work?

 When you buy a Veggie Coop membership you are supporting an ethical organic farm that has provided employment for many people over the years.
 We provide mentoring opportunities for people from around the world through a farm stay program.
 Part of our farm mission is to provide a place where old and young people can visit to see and learn about growing organically.
-Mike volunteers his time on Saturdays between 11 and 5 at the farm giving free consultation to anyone who comes to learn how to use organic methods for their own gardens.
+Mike volunteers his time on Saturdays between 11 and 5 at the farm giving free consultation to anyone who comes to learn how to use organic methods.

 Price List for Veggie Coop